 An aquarium or a fish tank in the bedroom is considered bad feng shui for several reasons.
 To easily understand why, let us look at each of these two components separately - the feng shui of a bedroom and the feng shui of an aquarium - then see if the two combined make a good feng shui match.

 Good feng shui in the bedroom is of paramount importance to one's health, well-being, and personal energy.
 The higher the quality of feng shui energy you have in your bedroom - healthy, sensual, calming, nourishing - the higher the quality of your own energy.

-We have numerous resources on good feng shui in the bedroom, below are just a few helpful tips.
+We have numerous resources on good feng shui in the bedroom; below are a few helpful tips.